t3kt/raytk/_featured_categories/hydejack.md

 ---
+# Featured categories need to have the `list` layout.
 layout: list

+# The title of the category's page.
 title: Hydejack

+# The name of the category, used in a post's front matter (e.g. category: <slug>).
 slug: hydejack

-# Write a short (~150 characters) description of this featured category.
+# (Optional) Write a short (~150 characters) description of this featured category.
-# This description is used to preview the page on search engines, social media, etc.
 description: >
   Hydejack is a pretentious two-column [Jekyll](http://jekyllrb.com/) theme, stolen by [@qwtel](https://twitter.com/qwtel) from [Hyde](http://hyde.getpoole.com).
   You could say it was.. [hydejacked](http://media3.giphy.com/media/makedRIckZBW8/giphy.gif).

-# (Optional) Link to an image that represents this page.
-# The aspect ratio should be ~16:9.
-# image: /assets/img/default.jpg

-# You can hide the description and/or image from the output by setting:
-# hide_description: true
-# hide_image: true

 # Setting `menu` will generate an entry in the sidebar for this category.
 # menu: true